 Storytelling Dinner is a signature event at The Settlers Inn.
-For one weekend at the end of October, a horde of hand-carved jack-o-lanterns will illuminate Grant’s Woods.
-Founder Grant Genzlinger is our carver-in-chief who he leads the team that creates a menagerie of characters each year.
+For one weekend at the end of October, a horde of hand-carved jack-o-lanterns illuminates the Inn.
+Founder Grant Genzlinger is our carver-in-chief who leads the team that creates a menagerie of characters each year.
 We talked to Grant about the event’s beginnings and asked him to shed some light on how to wow with your own jack-o-lanterns this Halloween.

 Inn the Beginning